MA Translation with Business Interpreting (Chinese)

 - Full-time Postgraduate Diploma (60 credits - 9 months)

-This programme is for Chinese students with an existing high level of competence of English translation.
+This course is for Chinese students with an existing high level of competence of English translation.
 It will allow you to develop specialist translation and interpreting skills, working in both Chinese and English.

 You will be trained to provide specialist language services in a variety of contexts, but particularly in the world of business.
 It will teach you how to use the latest translation management software and will develop enterprise skills suitable for professional translators and interpreters working in China, the UK and beyond.

 There are international placement opportunities made available during Semester 2.
 You are able to visit the language services of international organisations, government departments and commercial enterprises in order to gain insights into working practice.

 You can find our more about this course by viewing our webinar.

-The programme is made up of a taught stage that runs over two semesters (October to June).
+The course is made up of a taught stage that runs over two semesters (October to June).
 A final dissertation stage takes place between June and September.